This post may contain affiliate links. Read my disclosure page here.

 • 1 cup rice, rinsed

-• 2 cups water , (or broth)
+• cups water , (or broth)

 • ½ teaspoon salt, optional

-• Remove pan from heat and let rice rest covered for about 5-10 minutes to firm up.
+• Rest.
+Remove pan from heat and let rice rest covered for about 5-10 minutes to firm up.

-• Remove lid and fluff rice with a fork.
+• Fluff.
+Remove lid and fluff rice with a fork.
 Serve immediately or chill to store for later.

 • Rinse the rice.
 Rinsing the rice in a fine mesh strainer removes dusty starch that can lead to sticky or gummy grains.
+Make sure you rinse it until the water runs clear.

 • Add rice to cold water and bring to boil.
-Some sources recommend adding the rice to boiling water but I find that the cooking rice this way, leaves it hard and crunchy plus it takes longer to cook.
-If you want soft and fluffy rice, you should add the rice to cold water and bring it to boil.
+Some sources recommend adding the rice to boiling water but I find that cooking rice this way, leaves it hard and crunchy plus it takes longer to cook.
+If you want soft and fluffy rice, you should add the rice to cold water and bring it to a boil.

 • Use a tight-fitted lid.
 Use a good lid so the steam and moisture don’t escape during the simmering cook time.